Muts256/Threat-Hunt/README.md

 Develop the ability to proactively detect advanced threats by analysing the system and network.

 Achieved by:
-  - Analyzing logs, telemetry, and system artifacts.
+  - Analysing logs, telemetry, and system artifacts.

   - Identifying abnormal patterns (e.g., beaconing, lateral movement, persistence).